flutter/flutter/packages/flutter_test/lib/fix_data/README.md

-The `.yaml` files in these directories are used to define the [`dart fix` framework](https://dart.dev/tools/dart-fix) refactorings used by the Flutter framework.
+The `.yaml` files in these directories are used to define the [`dart fix` framework](https://dart.dev/tools/dart-fix) refactorings used by `flutter_test`.

 The number of fix rules defined in a file should not exceed 50 for better maintainability.
-Searching for `title:` is a given `.yaml` file will account for the number of fixes.
+Searching for `title:` in a given `.yaml` file will account for the number of fixes.
 Splitting out fix rules should be done by class.

 When adding a new `.yaml` file, make a copy of `template.yaml`.
-If the new file is not for generic library fixes (`fix_material.yaml`), ensure it is enclosed in an appropriate library directory (`fix_data/fix_material`), and named after the class.
-Fix files outside of generic libraries should represent individual classes (`fix_data/fix_material/fix_app_bar.yaml`).
+Each file should be for a single class and named `fix_<class>.yaml`.
+To make sure each file is grouped with related classes, a `fix_<filename>` folder will contain all of the fix files for the individual classes.

 See the flutter/packages/flutter_test/test_fixes directory for the tests that validate these fix rules.